0xsend/homebrew-canton/README.md

 # Install a specific version
 brew install canton@3.4.0-snapshot.20250813.1

-# For local development/testing
-export HOMEBREW_NO_INSTALL_FROM_API=1
+# Or with Java dependency included
-brew install --build-from-source canton@3.4.0-snapshot.20250709.0
+brew install canton@3.4.0-snapshot.20250813.1 --with-openjdk@17

+# Using the helper script (automatically generates formula if needed)
+./install-canton-version.sh v3.4.0-snapshot.20250813.1
 ```

 To see available versions: